Contact:

 System matching

-High-performance yet compact hose assemblies with suitable impulse resistance, clean internal finish, and matching couplings contribute to reproducible results and make tool changes between concrete demolition shears, multi cutters, steel shear, or concrete demolition shears in changing demolition sections easier.
+High-performance yet compact hose assemblies with suitable impulse resistance, clean internal finish, and matching couplings contribute to reproducible results and make tool changes between concrete demolition shears, multi cutters, or steel shears in changing demolition sections easier.
+Correct pairing of supply and return, including adequate return cross-section and low-restriction couplings, stabilizes cycle times and reduces heat generation in continuous operation.

 Legally compliant practice and responsibilities